Table of Contents

 For those suffering from the comorbidity (simultaneous presence) of addiction and mental illness, a dual diagnosis program is often the way to go.
 In a dual diagnosis program, you can detox safely, begin therapy, and uncover the ways that your addiction and mental illness often feed off of one another.
 Addressing both ailments can give you a better sense of what you need to live a happy, healthy life.

-Find Recovery With Healthy Life Recovery in San Diego
+Find Recovery in San Diego

 Substance abuse statistics continue to rise in San Diego, putting more and more individuals in the path of addiction.
 We hope that we’ve helped you address the question, “Am I an addict?”